SE-UP/RSE-UP/_sources/chapters/working_in_teams.md

 on the other hand, we want to be inclusive of women.
-In this case,the manager's discomfort about changing pronouns matters less than the career harm caused by them being exclusionary, but many cases are not this clear cut.
+In this case,the manager's discomfort about changing pronouns matters less than the career harm caused by them being exclusionary, but many cases are not this clear-cut.

 ## Summary

 This chapter was the hardest in this book to write, but is probably also the most important.
 A project can survive bad code or stumbles with Git, but not confusion and interpersonal conflict.
 Collaboration and management become easier with practice, and everything you learn from taking part in research software projects will help other things you do as well.

 ## Keypoints